danmgs/-AWS.Pipeline.CloudFormation/README.md

 ### 5.3.
 CodePipeline configuration

-CodePipeline orchestrates the Build and Deploy.
+CodePipeline orchestrates the build and deployment phases.

 Each commit will trigger automatically:
 - a build in CodeBuild
-- the generation of a an artifact to be deployed by CodeDeploy
+- the generation of an artifact to be deployed
-- deployment of the website by CodeDeploy
+- the deployment of the website by CodeDeploy

 ## 6. Walkthrough - Setup of AWS Agents